zackautocracy/BookJar/README.md

 <img width="370" height="200" src="img/large_Book-Jar.png" alt="Book Jar logo">

-Book Jar is an electronic library powered by XML as a data source storage , validated with an XSD and processed via XSLT to ouput it in a JSON format that Javascript uses afterward in redering, it provides a minimalistic sleek user interface with a subtle library theme.
+Book Jar is an electronic library powered by XML as a data source storage , validated with an XSD and processed via XSLT to ouput it in a JSON format that Javascript uses afterwards in rendering, it provides a minimalistic sleek user interface with a subtle library theme.
 Users can browse a collection of books that are generated from one XML file that holds the books hierarchy.